guinob17/guinob17/README.md

-## 👋 Hello!
+## Hello!
 Welcome to my Github profile.

 - 😄 My name is Guilherme Nobrega.
 I'm from Brazil.

 - 🔭 I am currently free to work!

-- 🌱 I am currently learning Java Script
+- 🌱 Learning Java Script and its properties at this time

-- 👯 I'm looking to collaborate on front-end projects
+- 👯 Looking to collaborate on front-end projects

-- 🤔 I'm looking for help with the best method to learn JS frameworks
+- 🤔 Seeking for help with the best method to learn JS frameworks

 - ⚡ Curiosity: I love games and sports!